 3. Gently massage the nipples

-For some Mamas, simply stimulating the nipples via a gentle massage is enough to draw out the nipples.
+Simply stimulating the nipples via a gentle massage is enough for some Mamas to draw out the nipples.
 To do this, roll your nipple between your thumb and finger.

 4. Use breast shells

-According to the La Leche League International, breast shells “may help draw out flat or inverted nipples.”
+The La Leche League International states breast shells “may help draw out flat or inverted nipples.”
 However, they’re best used 30 minutes before you intend to breastfeed.

 5. Breastfeed more often